France's Fillon faces further legal process in fake work probe - report

 Opinion polls since the scandal broke almost three weeks ago show him slipping out of the race, with voters turned off by the probe into a report by the Canard Enchaine satirical weekly that his wife was paid hundreds of thousands of euros in taxpayers' money for work she may not have done.

-The polls, which before the affair saw him as favourite to win the presidency, show the 62-year-old former prime minister coming a close third in the first round on April 23, which would leave first and second placed Marine Le Pen of the National Front and centrist Emmanuel Macron to contest the May 7 second round - a runoff they show Macron winning comfortably.
+The polls, which before the affair saw him as favourite to win the presidency, show the 62-year-old former prime minister coming a close third in the first round vote on April 23.
+That would leave first- and second-placed Marine Le Pen of the National Front and centrist Emmanuel Macron to contest the May 7 second round, a runoff the polls show Macron winning comfortably.

 FAMILY EARNINGS